smartboxgroup/smartbox-skeleton/docs/pages/_bundles/2CamelConfig.md

 # CamelConfig

 ## The goal of the bundle
-CamelConfig is a bundle designed to parse the Apache Camel xml flows and translate this into Symfony services.
+CamelConfig is a bundle designed to parse the Apache Camel XML flows and translate this into Symfony services.

 ## Main features

+* Easy to use and implement.
+* Route versioning.
+* Full support for complex routing, like multicasts or recipient lists.
+* Clear route definition, based on Apache's specification.
+* Fully compatible with Symfony 2.8.
+(Compatibility with 3.4 is part of [the roadmap](/smartesb-skeleton/roadmap))
+* Battle tested.

 ## Installation
 Installation is as easy as installing a new bundle in your Symfony application.
 First start by running `composer`: